 Retina Display is designed to smooth the jagged edges of pixels are provide a higher-quality image than previously available on mobile devices.
-Apple claims that it's resolution is so good that it makes it impossible to distinguish individual pixels.
+Apple claims that it's resolution is so good that it makes it impossible for the human eye to distinguish individual pixels (given variables such as distance from the screen, etc).
 The effects of the display technology are noticeable in many uses, but especially in text, where font edges are curves are substantially smoother than on previous display technologies.

 Retina Display's image quality derives from a number of factors:

-- A greater density of the pixels that make up the iPhone's screen
+- A greater density of the pixels that make up the device's screen

 - Higher contrast ratio than previous models for brighter whites and deeper blacks